Blog posts tagged in Human Factors

 What are Repetitive Tasks?

-When we talk about “repetitive tasks”, we mean tasks which are performed several times during a shift (Daily check or Transit Check for example).
+When we talk about “repetitive tasks," we mean tasks that are performed several times during a shift (a daily check or transit check, for example).
 There are more mundane tasks, for example, checking aircraft life jackets.
-What happens physiologically is that as a person becomes complacent his alertness decreases along with his performance.
+What happens physiologically is that as a person becomes complacent, his alertness decreases along with his performance.

-Repetitive tasks are essential tasks which require a low level of mental acuity.
+Repetitive tasks are essential tasks that require a low level of mental acuity.
 Such tasks can quickly become tedious and therefore induce a low level of arousal within the worker.

 Introduction